dfrnt-labs/terminusdb-docs-static/src/app/docs/import-data-with-python-client/page.md

   metadata:
     title: Import Data with the Python Client
     description: >-
-      A guide to show how to import CSV data into TerminusCMS & DB using the Python Client
+      A guide to show how to import CSV data into TerminusDB using the Python Client
     openGraph:
       images: >-